Studying dynamical behavior of the three connected populations with Allee effect using algebraic tools

 This seminar series focuses on progress in mathematical theory for the study of reaction networks, mainly in biology and chemistry.
 The scope is broad and accommodates works arising from dynamical systems, stochastics, algebra, topology and beyond.

 We aim at providing a common forum for sharing knowledge and encouraging discussion across subfields.
 In particular we aim at facilitating interactions between junior and established researchers.
 These considerations will be represented in the choice of invited speakers and we will strive to create an excellent, exciting and diverse schedule.

-The zoom link will be open at least 15 minutes before the start time, to let people meet and have a coffee together.
+The zoom link will be open about 10 minutes before the start time, to let people meet and have a coffee together.
 So, join us for an informal chat!

 We look forward hearing about new work and meeting many of you over zoom!